pasky/pachi/MORE.md

 - If you know how much memory you need use `tree_size`
 - If you want to limit total memory used use `max_tree_size` or `max_mem`
 - `fixed_mem` gives the old behavior (tree memory doesn't grow)

+## Large Patterns

+Pachi uses MM patterns to guide tree search.
+The pattern matcher runs on the cpu each time a new node is explored (see pattern/README for details).
+Right now prediction rate is about 37%.

+One benefit of MM is that the weights are very small.
+If you used previous Pachi versions, it's no longer necessary to install extra files to get patterns working.
+Patterns should load instantly now and take up very little memory.

 ## Distributed Engine